Powerlevel9k/powerlevel9k/README.md

 * `detect_virt` - Virtualization detection with systemd
 * `newline` - Continues the prompt on a new line.
 * `openfoam` - Shows the currently sourced [OpenFOAM](https://openfoam.org/) environment.
+* `vagrant` - Detects if you are in a folder with a running VM.

 ---------------------------------------------------------------------------------